Vegans, avert your eyes.

 2328 Albany Highway, Gosnells

 While we generally stick to the old brick-and-mortars for these types of lists, you can’t mention barbecued meat around Perth without throwing in some BDSM to go with it!
 Big Don and his menagerie of Smoked Meats is a man you simply must track down (we even included him in our recent Perth Bucket List).
 No one takes American BBQ as seriously as the Don – go follow him on Instagram to see some meat for yourself and find out where he’ll be next.

 Image via Big Don’s Smoked Meats

 Another joint you’ll need to do a bit of searching to get amongst, Gryphon Smoke House’s lip-smackingly good American-style barbecue is only available on Saturdays and Sundays at the Swan Settlers Market.
-But who doesn’t love a lovely trip up to the Swan Valley, especially when there’s a pot of gold at the end of this rainbow filled with the best local meat cooked lowly and slowly over cherry wood.
-Already salivating?
-Pre-order your meal NOW to pick up on the weekend!
+But who doesn’t love a lovely trip up to the Swan Valley, especially when there’s a pot of gold at the end of this rainbow, filled with the best local meat cooked lowly and slowly over cherry wood.

 Swan Settler’s Market, 124 Lennard St, Herne Hill